FAQ

 What are clinical sites?

-SPARK clinical sites are a network of 25 autism research centers at universities and hospitals throughout the country that have partnered with SPARK.
+SPARK clinical sites are a network of 30 autism research centers at universities and hospitals throughout the country that have partnered with SPARK.
 These sites help educate their local communities about SPARK, enroll new participants, and run autism research studies of their own.
-Click here to learn more and to see if there’s a SPARK clinical site near you!
+Find out if there is a clinical site near you.

 How do I join SPARK?

 Enrollment can be done entirely online at www.SPARKforAutism.org.
 It will involve several steps.
 Each independent adult participant must have their own email address.
 You can start and stop the registration process at any time, and your information will be saved along the way.
-You also have the option of completing your registration at one of our 25 clinical sites across the country.
-Click here to see if there’s a site near you!
+You also have the option of completing your registration at one of our clinical sites across the country.

 After I join, what’s next?

-After you register, the website will take you to your study dashboard.
+After you register, the website will take you to your SPARK study dashboard–a personalized web page where SPARK displays important information about the study including research opportunities and personal reports.
 There you can check on the status of your saliva kit and gift card, if applicable.
 You will also be asked to complete several surveys.
-You will receive information back from the surveys.
+You will receive information back from some of the surveys.

 If you consented to provide a saliva sample or samples for DNA analysis during the registration process, you will receive your kit(s) in the mail about two to three weeks after you registered.
 Once you send your saliva back, we will analyze it to search for genetic changes related to autism.
 If we find a genetic change related to autism in your sample, we will contact you.

-Also, when you enrolled in SPARK, we asked if we could contact you about other autism research that may be relevant to you or your family.
+Also, when you enrolled in SPARK, we asked if we could contact you about other autism research that may be relevant to you or your family through SPARK research match.
 If you agreed, you may be invited to join these other studies via email.
 Participation in these studies is completely voluntary.

 Does it cost money to participate?